-The in this section are based on the skills presented in the Taxonomy of Educational Objectives (Bloom's Taxonomy).
+These ideas and activities are based on the skills presented in the Taxonomy of Educational Objectives (Bloom's Taxonomy).
 There are two reasons for this choice.
 First, it mirrors the Novel Teaching Pack's primary purpose of building a variety of sophisticated thinking skills upon a foundation of basic knowledge.
 Second, in following the taxonomy guidelines, activities that correlate with many state educational standards emerge automatically.